Casework

 Missing Person: Sherry Lynn (Crossland) Eastman

-Moxxy Forensic Investigations, LLC, has been requested to assist in researching the whereabouts of missing person Sherry Lynn (Crossland) Eastman.
+Moxxy Forensic Investigations has been requested to assist in researching the whereabouts of missing person Sherry Lynn (Crossland) Eastman.

 Sherry was born October 4th, 1956, in Illinois to Jimmy Crossland (1920–1992) and Alberta Miles (1934–1966).
 Sherry attended various schools in California during the early 1970s, before moving to Bexar, Texas, where she married William Scott Stephan Eastman on December 29th, 1979.